marcusphelan/marcusphelan.github.io/_posts/2020-08-23-everyones-a-critic.md

 ---

 ### `A ∩ B`
 If you write primarily for the web you are probably aware of markup languages that preclude the need to draft in HTML.
-This enables writers and editors to add emphasis to text without code tags which impair readability.
+This permits writers and editors to add emphasis to text without code tags which impair readability.
 The intersection of writers who track changes in documents and those that have a preference for plaintext markup solutions is admittedly small.
 However, if you review documents in different formats you'll appreciate that flexibility is key to a frictionless workflow.

 ![AB](/assets/images/ab.png){: .center-image }